jocamav/jocamav.github.io/_posts/2020-01-08-working-with-pdf-java.markdown

 {% endhighlight %}

-Also we can add the dependency for our tests.
+For executing the tests we should add also jUnit 5.

 {% highlight xml %}